badlydrawnletters/emojifier-docs/all/verify.md

 # Verify
 ---
 ### Description
-This command is used to show the acknowledgements of a user
+This command is used to show the acknowledgements of a user.
 ### Optional Arguments
 `user` - The user you want information about, it can userID or mention
 ### Usage